Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 Atherosclerosis is a disease in which the artery walls thicken and which eventually over the years can lead to the obstruction of proper blood flow.

 Researchers found in a study done in 2012, that inhalation of marijuana could actually lead to worsening of coronary syndromes.
-But marijuana used in any other way (edibles for example) could actually have a healing effect on atherosclerosis.
+But marijuana used in any other way (edibles for example) could have a healing effect on atherosclerosis.

 46. Marijuana could aid neurogenesis